Greece Moments Greece Moments

 Road trip through the Mani

-However, the following should not be underestimated: the distances inside mani, especially to the southern cape of mainland Greece.
-For the 120 km from Kalamata to Cape Tenaro you need at least 2.5 hours.
-For a circumnavigation of the middle Peloponnese finger from Kardamili to Gythio (240 km), five hours of pure driving time should be planned.
+However, one thing should not be underestimated: the distances within Mani, especially to the southern tip of mainland Greece.
+The 120 km from Kalamata to Cape Tenaro takes at least 2.5 hours.
+For a circuit of the middle Peloponnese finger from Kardamili to Gythio (240 km), you should plan for five hours of pure driving time.

 #1 Outer Mani (Exo Mani): Kardamili and Stoupa

-On a Peloponnese Tour the Mani forms the middle finger of the peninsula.
-Only 30 minutes from Kalamata, you will come to the tranquil coastal town of Kardamili.
-The charming village at the foot of the Taygetos Mountains already belongs to the Outer Mani, also called Exo Mani.
+On a Peloponnese Road Trip, the Mani forms the middle finger of the peninsula.
+Just 30 minutes from Kalamata, you’ll arrive at the tranquil coastal town of Kardamili.
+The charming village at the foot of the Taygetos Mountains is already part of the Outer Mani, also known as Exo Mani.

 Kardamili Peloponnes Mani Reisetipps